bradwilson/ansible-dev-pc/README.md

-# Linux Dev Machine Setup
+# Unix-y Developer Machine Setup

 This repository contains useful scripts to set up a Unix-y development machine.
 They have been tested with the following OSes: